SergioFQ/GameOfLive/README.md

 ![alt text](https://cdn.discordapp.com/attachments/407616787497091072/735464342903980082/unknown.png)

-This proyect was made in 2018 using HTML and JavaScript.
+This proyect was made in 2018 using HTML and JavaScript in order to improve our knowledge about those languages.

+## Run the Game
+To play the game, open the file **index.html** inside the folder called **public_html**

 ## Team
 **Sergio Fernández Quidiello:**